open-telemetry/opentelemetry.io/content/en/docs/collector/about.md

 ## Other

-You can extend the OpenTelemetry collector or embedded it into other applications.
+You can extend the OpenTelemetry Collector or embed it into other applications.

 The following applications extend the collector: